Roald Dahl’s lickswishy local

 THE MUDDY VERDICT:

 Good for: Relaxed family gatherings.
-The vibe in the pub is relaxed, and the garden to the rear is large, with views out onto the Chiltern Hills, so kids can get a breath of fresh air (yes, that’s a euphemism) when sitting still becomes all too much.
+The vibe in the pub is relaxed, and the garden to the rear is large, with views out onto the Chiltern Hills, so kids can get a breath of fresh air when sitting still becomes all too much.
 Worth noting that if you eat here it’s currently 2 Roald Dahl Museum tickets for 1, saving either £6.60 for an adult or £4.40 for 5-18s.
 The pub would suit ramblers too as Sunday lunches continue until 7pm, plenty of time to complete a long walk in one of the many beautiful walks in the area.
 An option for larger parties who need an overnight stay – there are 5 double rooms and 1 twin here.
 It’s also dog friendly – four legs are welcome in the bar area.

 Not for: True romantics will struggle to get in the mood for love here.
 Those who look beyond ye olde beams for their interiors fix might feel slightly underwhelmed.